 - Partnership: In a partnership, the business is owned by two or more people.
 While it allows for shared responsibility, partners are jointly and severally liable for business debts.

 - Company: A company is a separate legal entity.
 Shareholders own the company, but it’s controlled by directors.
 This structure limits your personal liability but involves more complex reporting and compliance obligations.
+It is important to make sure that your shares are owned or controlled by the party that you want them to.

 - Trust: A trust is an entity where a trustee operates the business for the benefit of the trust’s members or beneficiaries.
 This structure offers flexibility in income distribution and tax advantages.